 The more important question, and what the client was really asking, was, “Can I opt out of Medicare Part B and not have to pay those premiums?”

 Second, the “but…” part: If you don’t have other health insurance coverage (usually from your employer or your spouse’s employer), Part B will be your primary health insurance.
 You will need to enroll during the seven months surrounding your 65th birthday, or during a Special Enrollment Period.
-A Special Enrollment Period opens up when employer sponsored group health coverage ends, as long as it through the employment of you or your spouse.
+A Special Enrollment Period opens up when employer sponsored group health coverage ends, as long as it is through the employment of you or your spouse.
 If it is a retiree plan based on previous employment like a COBRA plan that is ending, VA coverage, or marketplace coverage, a Special Enrollment Period will not apply.
 If you don’t enroll when you are first eligible, or during a Special Enrollment Period, you will pay a penalty.
 That penalty could increase your premiums by 10% for each 12 months that you could have had Part B coverage but didn’t.
 This means that if you opt out of Part B at 65, but decided to enroll at 68, your premiums could be 30% higher for the rest of your life.* If you are worried that you won’t be able to afford the Part B premiums because you will need your entire Social Security retirement check to cover your monthly bills, it is possible that you can receive assistance from your State in paying those premiums.
-So, if you do not have other health insurance coverage, I think you should enroll in Part B. But, it’s still up to you to decide.

-The information that these recommendations are based on is located at www.medicare.gov, which was accessed on October 10, 2019.
+The information that these recommendations are based on is located at www.medicare.gov, which was initially accessed on October 10, 2019.
 Please be aware that rules and laws may change.